-Therefore, most activities produce a diminishing returns curve:
+Therefore, most activities produce a diminishing returns curve:3

-The concept of diminishing returns applies to most experiences that are complex and novel.
-The number of showers you take in a day; the number of chicken wings you inhale during happy hour; the number of trips home to visit your mother in a year — these are all experiences that start out highly valuable at first but then diminish in value the more frequently you do them (sorry, Mom).
+The concept of diminishing returns applies to most experiences that are complex and novel, and even many of the mundane ones.
+The number of showers you take in a day, the number of chicken wings you inhale during happy hour, the number of trips home to visit your mother in a year—these are all experiences that start out highly valuable at first but then diminish in value the more frequently you do them (sorry, Mom).

-Another example: studies on work productivity show that we’re really only productive for the first four to five hours of each day.
-Everything after that suffers severe diminished returns, to the point where the difference between working for 12 hours and 16 hours is basically nothing (not counting sleep deprivation).
+Another example: studies on work productivity show that we’re really only productive for the first four to five hours of each day.5 Everything after that suffers severely diminished returns, to the point where the difference between working for 12 hours and 16 hours is basically nothing (not counting sleep deprivation).6

 Friendships operate on a diminishing returns curve.
 Having one friend is vital.
 Having two is clearly better than one.
 But having 10 instead of 9 changes little in your life.
 And having 21 instead of 20 just makes remembering people’s names that much more difficult.

-But there’s another curve, one that you’ve probably never seen or heard of before — and that’s largely because I make a lot of this shit up.
-That’s the inverted curve:
+But there’s another curve, one that you’ve probably never seen or heard of before—and that’s largely because I make a lot of this shit up.
+That’s the inverted curve:7

 Drown-proofing exists on an inverted curve.
 The more effort you put into rising to the surface, the more likely you will be to fail at it.
 Similarly, the more you want to breathe, the more likely you are to choke on a bunch of chlorinated piss water.

 But I know you’re thinking, “So what, Mark?
 I’ve usually had too many piña coladas to even find the deep end of the pool, much less bind my arms and legs and try to survive in it.
 Who gives a shit about inverted curves?”